Best Practice

 Additionally, convenience sampling facilitates access to specific populations that might otherwise be difficult to reach through random sampling methods.
 For instance, in studies focusing on niche interests or behaviors, researchers can easily target groups known to exhibit these characteristics without the need for extensive and costly recruitment efforts.

-Convenience sampling also plays a crucial role in pilot studies or the initial phases of larger research projects.
+Convenience sampling also plays a role in pilot studies or the initial phases of larger research projects.
 It allows researchers to test instruments, refine research questions, and identify logistical challenges in a practical and timely manner.
 By gathering preliminary data, researchers can make informed decisions about proceeding with more comprehensive and representative sampling strategies.

 Furthermore, in situations where the research objective is more focused on qualitative insights, convenience sampling can provide rich, in-depth data from a diverse array of perspectives within the accessible sample.
 This can be particularly valuable in fields such as sociology, psychology, and market research, where understanding nuanced human experiences and behaviors is key.